forcedotcom/salesforcedx-vscode/docs/_articles/en/soql/soql-builder.md

 **Beta Limitations:**

 - You can still run complex queries in SOQL Builder even if you see the Unsupported Syntax informational message.
 - WHERE clauses can be quite complex.
-SOQL Editor supports simple WHERE expressions.
+SOQL Builder supports simple WHERE expressions.
 You can combine conditions using AND or OR, but not both.
-SOQL Editor supports only one level of nesting.

 ## Install the SOQL Builder Extension